 Besides, ground flaxseed, high in omega-3 fatty acids, reduces hypertension, cholesterol, and triglyceride level (Oomah and Maza, 1998).

-Also, the presence of ALA in breast adipose tissue reduces breast cancer risk.
+Also, the presence of ALA in adipose tissue reduces the risk of certain cancers.
 (Maillard et al., 2002).

 Based on the results of clinical trials, epidemiological investigations and experimental studies, ingestion of ALA has been suggested to have a positive impact on Cardiovascular Vascular Disease (CVD).
 Because of its high ALA content, the use of flaxseed has been advocated to combat CVD.The cardiovascular effects of flaxseed and its omega-3 fatty acid, alpha-linolenic acid